 (b) having produced the certificate provided to the authorised person under section 14, require any person on the premises appearing to be over the age of 18 to answer any relevant question, whether orally or in writing.

-(2) A question is relevant only if it is reasonably connected with finding out whether there is living at the premises any child of compulsory school age who is not enrolled in an educational programme.
+(2) A question is relevant only if it is reasonably connected with finding out whether there is living at the premises —

+(a) any child of compulsory school age who is not enrolled in an educational programme; or

+(b) any child in respect of whom notice has been given under section 11D or 11H and who is not complying with section 11I, as the case may be.

 (3) A person to whom a requirement under subsection (1)(b) is directed must not —

 (a) fail to comply with the requirement; or